8base/passwordles-email-auth-auth0-tutorial/READme.md

   },
   /**
    * Verify an issued token with the username (email)
-   * and recieve back the auth result.
+   * and receive back the auth result.
    *
    * Endpoint Docs: https://auth0.com/docs/connections/passwordless/reference/relevant-api-endpoints#post-oauth-token
    */